serundeputy/sites/website/careers/index.md

 ### Location Requirements

-Lando is currently a remote team however to apply you must be available for meetings 8AM-5PM PST.
-Much of our team is in EST and we have a mandatory daily standup at 8AM PST Please do not apply if you do not fit these criteria.
+Lando is a mostly remote team however to apply you must be available for meetings 8AM-5PM PT.
+Much of our team is ET and we have a mandatory daily standup at 8AM PT.
+Please do not apply if you do not fit these criteria.

 Also note that we may open an engineering office in Washington, DC when it is COVID-safe to do so.
-If we do and it is COVID-safe then we will likely want you to come into the office a reasonable amount of times per week.
+If we do and you are local to the DC area then we will likely want you to come into the office a reasonable amount of times per week.

+If you are not in the DC area, that's ok!
+Still apply!

 <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSc2vkesq59BblKo8ZX-R1hKTrHphh1kmsg4FgWV1WH5BKEjHQ/viewform" class="button blue">APPLY NOW!</a>